werlang/autojudge/README.md

 X = 3
 ```

-There are example code files in the `simple` folder for each language.
+There are example code files for each language.
 You can use them as a reference to create your own code.